+2022 RUB mln

-Direct economic value generated2
+Direct economic value generated 2 94,474

-Economic value distributed
+Economic value distributed 71,860

-Total cost of sales (excluding employee benefit expense)
+Total cost of sales (excluding employee benefit expense) 51,082

-Total selling, marketing and administrative expenses (community invest excluding employee benefit expense and taxes (other than income tax added tax)
+Total selling, marketing and administrative expenses (community investments and excluding employee benefit expense and taxes (other than income tax and value added tax) 951

-Employee benefit expense
+Employee benefit expense 6,781

-Payments to the providers of capital3
+Payments to the providers of capital 3 4,567

-Payments to the government4
+Payments to the government 4 8,479

-Economic value retained
+Economic value retained 22,614

-- 1 Information in the table is derived from the Consolidated Management Report and Consolidated Financial Statements for the year ended 31 December 2022 - 2 Direct economic value generated includes "revenue". - 3 Payments to providers of capital include "dividends paid to owners of the Company", "dividends paid to non-controlling interests in subsidiaries", "interest paid on bank borrowings and non-convertible unsecured bonds", "interest paid on other lease liabilities" and "purchase of treasury shares". - 4 Payments to government include "tax paid" and "taxes (other than income tax and value added taxes)".
-The Company also pays Russian Value Added Tax ("VAT").
-VAT related to sales and purchases is recognised in the balance sheet on a gross basis and disclosed separately as an asset and liability.
+- 1 Information in the table is derived from the Consolidated Management Report and Consolidated Financial Statements for the year ended 31 December 2022 - 2 Direct economic value generated includes "revenue". - Payments to providers of capital include "dividends paid to owners of the Company", "dividends paid to non-controlling interests in subsidiaries", "interest paid on bank borrowings and non-convertible unsecured bonds", "interest paid on other lease liabilities" and "purchase of treasury shares". - 4 Payments to government include "tax paid" and "taxes (other than income tax and value added taxes)".
+The Company also $pays \ Russian \ Value \ Added \ Tax \ ("VAT"). \ VAT \ related \ to \ sales \ and \ purchases \ is \ recognised \ in \ the \ balance \ sheet \ on \ a \ gross$ basis and disclosed separately as an asset and liability.